Psoriasis

 Biologic Drugs (Injectable Medication)

 Biologic treatments or “biologics” are a new class of medication that has revolutionised psoriasis treatment.
-They are protein-based drugs derived from living cells in the laboratory and they have been in use to treat psoriasis in the last decade.
+They are protein-based drugs derived from living cells in the laboratory and have been in use to treat psoriasis in the last decade.
 This class of medication offers hope to psoriasis patients who have failed other treatments or have experienced side effects from their previous treatments.
 These medications are given as injections via the subcutaneous or intravenous route and help to reduce the inflammatory process that is driving the replication of skin cells and the destruction of the joints.

 In psoriasis, a protein in the immune system called tumour necrosis factor is known to be present at increased levels and this leads to inflammation.
 Tumour necrosis factor - alpha (TNF-α) inhibitors are a big group of biologics that bind to the excess TNF-α to decrease the inflammation process.
 Examples are Etanercept, Adalimumab and Infliximab.
 Another class of biologics works against interleukin 12/23 which are associated with psoriatic inflammation.
 An example of this class of biologics is Ustekinumab which specifically targets and blocks the action of IL-12 and IL-23.

-The latest biologics that are available in Singapore are Secukinumab (Cosentyx®), Ixekizumab (Taltz®).
+The latest biologics that are available in Singapore are Secukinumab (Cosentyx®) and Ixekizumab (Taltz®).
 Guselkumab (Tremfya®) and Risankizumab (Skyrizi®).
 Secukinumab is a human monoclonal antibody that selectively binds to interleukin-17A (IL-17A).
 IL-17A is involved in the development of psoriasis.
 Ixekizumab is a humanised monoclonal antibody against IL-17A.
 Guselkumab is a human monoclonal antibody that binds to IL-23 with high specificity and affinity.
 Risankizumab is a humanised antibody against IL-23.
 All these biologics interrupt the inflammatory cycle of psoriasis leading to improvement of the condition.

 These injections are all available in the clinic.
 Patients are assessed for their suitability for biologics based on their clinical history, concurrent medical issues, and lifestyle needs.